Where Destiny Leads

 “How can we have the element of surprise when he’s staring straight at us?”

-“I know, but what he doesn’t know or suspect, is that after we charge him we’re going to suddenly veer left and right.”
+“I know, but what he doesn’t know or suspect, is that after we charge him, we will veer left and right.”

 “You mean one of us will be the bait while the other escapes to warn Zak and Owyn about the farmer?”

-Brannon was starting to question the sanity of his friend but as Loric dropped down into the field, he realised that if they didn’t make it across the field soon then Zak and Owyn would be caught red handed.
+Brannon questioned the sanity of his friend, but as Loric dropped into the field, he knew if they didn’t make it across the field soon, then Zak and Owyn would be caught red handed.

 Taking a deep breath, Brannon joined Loric in the field.
 “Then let’s do it before I come to my senses.”